 The Interior Features of St Barts

 Visitors to St Barts ofter remark on how much the interior design reminds them of an English country church.
 Certainly with its arched wooden ceiling and low walls it typifies the neo-gothic style chosen by Thomas Seaton Scott.
-Yet its

 The oak panelling in the sanctuary was installed in 1952 in memory of the Reverend Canon Edward Hanington, rector from 1879 to 1917.